Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 A jewel set to perfection, the island of Bali is not nicknamed “the Island of the Gods” by chance.

-This list is intentionally broad and SEO-friendly, so it helps travelers quickly understand what to do in Bali, where to go in Bali, and which places deserve a spot on a realistic itinerary.
+This guide helps travelers quickly understand what to do in Bali, where to go in Bali, and which places deserve a spot on a realistic itinerary.
+It includes Bali’s temples, beaches, islands, volcanoes, rice terraces, villages, food areas, diving spots, nightlife districts, and nature highlights.

 Ubud is the cultural heart of Bali.
 It is known for temples, artisans, yoga retreats, jungle landscapes, and nearby rice terraces.
 It is also a great base for discovering central Bali.